jregulation/deepcore-selected-planet-listener/README.md

 ## About

 This repository contains the `selected-planet-listener` plugin used in Empire at War Expanded.
+You must have [DeepCore](https://github.com/SvenMarcus/deepcore-standalone) installed for this to work.

 ## Generating the required planet selection story events